redis/docs/content/develop/connect/clients/python/redis-py.md

 ## Example: Indexing and querying JSON documents

-Make sure that you have Redis Stack and `redis-py` installed.
+Make sure that you have Redis Community Edition 8.x and `redis-py` installed.
 Import dependencies:

 ```python
 import redis